 Nintendo has been rumored to be working on experiments to create faster, more-efficient gaming experiences for the Nintendo Switch.
-Home developers have also been getting in on the action and have been able to temporarily increase clock speeds for the hybrid console, making it faster and more efficient.
+Unsatisfied with sitting around and waiting for the gaming company to make this a reality, home developers have also been getting in on the action.
+Many have been able to temporarily increase clock speeds for the hybrid console, making it faster and more efficient.
 We'll explain why this is important and what it means for you.

 What is Nintendo Switch boost mode?

 Basically, "boost mode" refers to speeding up the Nintendo Switch's loading times and minimizing lag for a better gaming experience.
 The name is semi-inaccurate but it's what the internet has chosen to call this process.
 To understand how "boost mode" is possible, we'll have to go into the Switch's specs as well as its history.
 Some of this information can get a little technical but we'll guide you through it.

 When the Switch was released, many people were surprised that Nintendo decided to give the hybrid console a Tegra X1 mobile processor.
 This meant it would have significantly slower processing times than the Xbox and Playstation consoles currently on the market.
 Granted, the Switch has done very well for itself, but speed is definitely an area where the Switch doesn't measure up to current video gaming trends and technology.

 Via the Wall Street Journal, we know that Nintendo itself wants to create an improved version of the Switch.
 It's been confirmed that the company is currently conducting performance-enhancing experiments by overclocking its hardware and testing thermal management techniques.
 Basically speeding up the processor past Nintendo's specfications in order to make it work faster and finding ways to keep the console cool so it can last longer by not using as much power.